usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 ## Deployment

-This site is hosted on [Fly](https://fly.io/), which was chosen mostly because I have a bunch of credits left over that I wanted to use[^6] and being a Fly stan making up another chunk of the reasoning.
-On top of that, since this project is written using Laravel, Fly's [guide to deploying Laravel](https://fly.io/docs/laravel/) made it very easy to get something up and running.
+The site is hosted on [Fly](https://fly.io/), which was chosen mostly because I have a bunch of credits left over that I wanted to use[^6] and being a Fly stan making up another chunk of the reasoning.
+On top of that, since the project is written using Laravel, Fly's [guide to deploying Laravel](https://fly.io/docs/laravel/) made it very easy to get something up and running.
 To my great surprise I didn't have to specifically set up any volumes to support the fact that there is a database because Fly packaged the database file right along with the application itself, making everything even easier on me.

 Because the site is meant to cater to Estonian visitors, I had wanted to locate the application right in Estonia to avoid any round-trips farther away, but another pleasant surprise was that despite the deployment being in Bucharest (as suggested by Fly), the speed of the site hasn't suffered whatsoever, in my opinion.